 Alternative routes to qualification as an architect are available - for example, if you are already working in architectural practice, the RIBA office-based examination may be a more appropriate route for you.

 If you have studied or qualified to be an architect outside the UK, your qualification(s) will need to be assessed for equivalence to the UK Parts 1 and 2 by the Architects Registration Board (ARB).
 The RIBA recognises ARB recommendations at this stage.
 You will then have to undertake a Part 3 qualification once you have met the required criteria.

 Top of page

 Once you have applied to a school of architecture you may or may not be invited to interview.
 Many schools of architecture ask to see a portfolio of work.
 However some schools make conditional offers on the basis of the information you include on your UCAS form.
-This is most likely to be the case when your A level subjects are seen to be particularly relevant.
 In the absence of an interview, open days are an opportunity for you to find out about the school's approach to architectural education before you make your final decision.

 At interview, university tutors will ask questions and discuss your portfolio with you.
 This is to help them to determine your skills and interests.
 It is therefore important to have found out about the world of architecture and to also feel confident and happy to talk about your own work in your portfolio.
 Some example questions are:

 Why do you want to study architecture?

 Is there a particular architect or specific building that you admire?

 Why do you want to study at this school?

 Have you visited any architects' practices or undertaken any relevant work experience?